 - May – Creating your own botanical blends.
 Pastries.
-Super-loading nutrition in your sourdough bread – techniques.
-The importance of polyphenols and flavonoids and how we eat bread.
+Techniques for super-loading nutrition in your sourdough bread.
+The importance of polyphenols and flavonoids, and how we eat bread.
 Technical aspects, such as adding inclusions.
 How sourdough helps aid digestion and nutrition.

 - June – Pizza month.
-Applying the 7 core principles to pizzas.
-Community, sharing, the psychology of celebration, sharing bread and pizza.
+Applying the Seven Core Principles to pizzas.
+Community and sharing.
+The psychology of celebration.
+Sharing bread and pizza.
 The hardcore research on ‘lifestyle’ and how bread is beneficial to your health.

 - August – Fast baking.
 Fitting sourdough into everyday life.
-We explore allergies to flour, including baker’s asthma, food allergy to wheat, and Wheat Dependent Exercise Induced Anaphylaxis (WDEIA).
+An exploration of allergies to flour, including baker’s asthma, food allergy to wheat, and Wheat Dependent Exercise Induced Anaphylaxis (WDEIA).
 Different clinical forms of wheat allergies.

 Early on in the course, you will need to put in more hours to learn the basic principles of baking sourdough.
-The lessons for the first 2–3 months of the course are centred around learning to bake sourdough and understanding the principles of fermentation.
-In the first instance, there are around 10 hours of core knowledge to watch and read on The Sourdough Club to give you the core principles of baking.
+The lessons for the first two to three months of the course are centred around learning to bake sourdough and understanding the principles of fermentation.
+In the first instance, there are around ten hours of core knowledge to watch and read on the Sourdough Club to give you the core principles of baking.

 Each month will require about 20 hours of your time in total – with an absolute minimum of 14 hours, and as many additional hours as you would like to do.